-The revised Sewer Use Ordinance, Columbus County, was rescinded and replaced with a revised Sewer Use Ordinance, which was approved and adopted, after the second reading, by the Columbus County Board of Commissioners on June 03, 2013, upon motion by Commissioner Prevatte, seconded by Commissioner McKenzie, and the motion unanimously passed.
-This information will be recorded in Minute Book 33, at Pages 374 - 412.
+This Sewer Use Ordinance, Columbus County, was approved and adopted, after the second reading, by the Columbus County Board of Commissioners on June 02, 2014, upon motion by Commissioner Prevatte, seconded by Commissioner McDowell, and the motion unanimously passed.
+This information will be recorded in Minute Book 33, at Pages 846 -.